wighawag/hardhat-deploy/README.md

 module.exports.tags = ["MyContract"];
 ```

-and you would have configuraiton in hardhat.config.ts
+and you would have configuration in hardhat.config.ts

 ```typescript
  namedAccounts: {